 The Green Party press release turned up after the original story was posted.
 It contains a couple more fresh perspectives on the ruling.

 Green Party ICT spokesperson Gareth Hughes notes the confusion.
-He says:

 “The price-setting system clearly isn’t working because the process has resulted in so many draft pricing decisions that are so different from each other, which means the industry and consumers are kept in the dark about what the actual price will end up being.